moehriegitt/hob3l/doc/scadformat.md

   * If the result of the projection is empty:
       * OpenSCAD ignores the projection in `intersection` and `difference`,
-      * Hob3l never ignores this in order to ensure that which child is ignored can be determined from the syntax alone, without evaluating anything.
+      * Hob3l does not ignore this for this reason, in order to ensure that which child is ignored can be determined from the syntax alone, without evaluating anything.
+Hob3l ignores this exactly if all the children of `projection` are ignored, i.e., the criterion is the same as with `rotate` etc.

 ### rotate